-Covering more than 12 per cent of the world’s land surface, protected areas are the cornerstone of international efforts to conserve biodiversity.
-They offer a lifeline to some of the most precious and threatened places on earth, and safeguard vital ecosystem services, upon which communities and businesses depend.
+Covering more than 15 percent of the world’s land surface and eight percent of the oceans, protected areas are the cornerstone of international efforts to conserve biodiversity.
+They offer a lifeline to some of the most precious and threatened places on Earth and safeguard vital ecosystem services, upon which communities and businesses depend.

-Yet protected areas face a broad range of challenges, and evidence from the IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
-Lack of staff training in business planning and other key organisational skills is a significant contributing factor to this, but staff rarely get the opportunity for training in this area.
+Yet protected areas face a broad range of challenges, and evidence from IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
+A lack of key organisational and business skills is a significant contributing factor, but protected area managers rarely have the opportunity to train in this field.

-Leading companies have a wealth of experienced staff and devote significant resources on training for effective business management.
-Yet there are often few opportunities for their managers to consider the value of natural capital to the business.
+Companies have a wealth of experienced staff and devote significant resources to training for effective business management.
+However, there are often few opportunities for their managers to consider the value of natural resources to the business.

-The Earth Skills Network bridges this gap by bringing together leaders from the business world with protected area managers, in a mentor-mentee relationship, to share knowledge and transfer key business skills.
+The Earth Skills Network (ESN) bridges this gap by bringing leaders from the business world and protected area managers together, in a mentor-mentee relationship, to share knowledge and transfer key business skills.

 The network makes the following possible:

-- Sharing key business skills that can strengthen effective conservation management of the world’s most precious natural areas
+- sharing key business skills that can strengthen management of the world’s most precious natural areas

-- Providing corporate employees with the chance to sharpen professional competencies and better understand business risk, impact and dependencies within the context of protected areas
+- providing corporate employees with the chance to sharpen professional competencies and better understand business risks, impact and dependencies within the context of protected areas.